 Letchworth State Park

 It’s where the picture of us was taken on our home page.
-We were fortunate enough to visit right as they made a decision and starting demolition of the old train bridge over the waterfall.
+We were fortunate enough to visit right as they made a decision and started demolition of the old train bridge over the waterfall.
 There are three large waterfalls on the Genesee River and as many as 50 other waterfalls.
 The deep gorge formed by the river, with rock walls rising up to 550 feet in places and which narrow to 400 feet across above the middle of the three falls, prompted the area’s reputation as the “Grand Canyon of the East”.
 OH, and in the Fall, I hear there is a hot air balloon launch over the waterfall.
 I would love to go back and see that!

 Eternal Flame Falls

 The Eternal Flame Falls is a small waterfall located in the Chestnut Ridge Park in Western NY.
 A small grotto at the waterfall’s base gives off a natural gas, which can be lit to produce a small flame.
 This flame is visible nearly year-round, although it can be extinguished and must occasionally be re-lit.

 Located in Robert H. Treman State Park, Lucifer Falls can be found in the rugged Enfield Glen gorge.